 Our plan then, was to follow the sketchy directions we had from a couple of sources.

-From the east side and below the false summit, we began by hiking at a descending/contouring angle down the east flank of the mountain, crossing one branch of a larger couloir, then a very minor rib of rock and entering the second branch of the wide couloir.
+From the east side and below the false summit, we began by hiking at a descending/contouring angle down the east flank of the mountain, crossing one branch of a larger, scree-filled couloir, then a very minor rib of rock and entering the second branch of the wide couloir.
 We continued angling down and arrived at a vertical wall of rock that halted further progress north.
 Total elevation loss to this point was less than 100 ft. and one could have easily scrambled directly up and have been back on the south ridge.
 At the wall of rock that confronted us, we continued to descend some until we came to a place in the wall that was not so vertical and appeared to offer a scrambling access to whatever lay above.
 Ascend on up the receding rock layers above at this breach in the wall.
 A 4th class scramble of about 30 vertical feet will bring you to a small perch where you can change direction toward the left and cross over the crest of the rib.
 If using a rope, there are a couple of spots where you can belay others up here.
 On the rib crest, peer into an extremely steep gully just a few feet away.
 A rock ledge, about 4” wide and 3 feet long leads into this narrow gully.
 Enter the couloir.
 It is so narrow, you can stretch out your arms or feet and touch both sides.
 It was almost like a near vertical slot canyon.
 Earlier in the season, it would most likely be filled with snow and require the security of an ice axe to cross.
 Exit the couloir at almost the same level at which you enter, scrambling up only a few feet to find a good exit point.
 Walk out onto the more stable and secure slope above the couloir and perhaps find a faint trail.
 There may even be a cairn.
-Hike NE along the slope of rock ledges and tundra, cross the next minor ridge and then ascend west in yet another flat scree-like slope to a flat area immediately below the middle summit block.
-From here, it's just another easy, 3rd class scramble to the summit on secure rock.
+Hike NW along the slope of rock ledges and tundra, cross the next minor ridge and then ascend west in yet another flat scree-like slope to a flat area immediately below the middle summit block.
+From here, it's just another easy, 3rd class scramble through a minor cliff to the summit on secure rock.
 We did not use rope on this ascent, however, in returning to this same route in 2013, we did use rope, in part for the sake of another party member who was not at ease with the exposed scrambling, but also because it just felt better to have it on the many loosely perched rocks you have to scramble over.
 If taking rope, you don't need more than 100 feet and some sling to set up an anchor.

 From the summit, you have an impressive view north of the long east-west running ridge of Silver Mountain, San Joaquin Ridge, etc. To the west, US Grant offers an imposing east face.
 And then to the SW, the summits around Ice Lake Basin are visible.
 The views are quite impressive.
 To return, going back exactly as you came is the safest bet.
 If you have time, consider tagging the soft-ranked summit west of Clear Lake.
 It makes another interesting climb without the fear factor of South Lookout.